+Procedure.
 Participants came into a small lab and sat at a desk.
-Half of the participants were in front of a 60 cm by 90 cm mirror.
+Half of the participants were in front of a 60-cm-by-90-cm mirror.
 Those participants were told that the mirror was part of another study on self-portraits, and they were shown the back of the mirror so that they knew it was not a two-way mirror.
 For the other half of the participants, the mirror was not present.
-Participants were told the study was investigating their "Verbal Fluidity."
-They sat at a laptop and were told that they would have 2 minutes to type in as many emotion words that they could come up with.
-Participants were informed that the average student could list about 20 words in that time, and that performance was predictive of university success.
-Furthermore, participants were told that their scores on the task would be correlated with their own GPA.
-Participants were told that, importantly, this was a timed test, and that the results were only valid if everyone took it for the same length of time.
-The experimenter set the timer for 2 minutes and told the participants that they must quit typing as soon as the timer went off.
-The experimenter said that s/he would be gone to get some other materials, and that s/he might be back a few minutes late.
-When the experimenter left the participant alone, s/he closed the door, so that the participant was completely alone.
-The experimenter returned precisely 5 minutes after the timer had gone off, and the participant was then given some filler materials to complete.
+Participants were told the study was investigating their "verbal fluidity."
+They sat at a laptop and were told that they would have 2 min to type in as many emotion words as they could come up with.
+Participants were informed that the average student could list about 20 words in that time and that performance was predictive of university success.
+Furthermore, participants were told that their scores on the task would be correlated with their own grade point average.
+Participants were told that this was a timed test and that the results were valid only if everyone took it for the same length of time.
+The experimenter set the timer for 2 min and told the participants that they must quit typing as soon as the timer went off.
+The experimenter said that he or she would be gone to get some other materials and might be back a few minutes late.
+When the experimenter left the participant, he or she closed the door so that the participant was completely alone.
+The experimenter returned precisely 5 min after the timer had gone off, and the participant was then given some filler materials to complete.
 The participant was then probed for suspicion and thoroughly debriefed.

-The laptop was equipped with software that surreptitiously took a screen shot every 6 seconds and recorded the time of the last keystroke.
-This enabled the experimenter to assess how long the participant continued to work, and how many words s/he typed, after the two-minute timer had gone off.
+The laptop was equipped with software that surreptitiously took a screen shot every 6 s and recorded the time of the last keystroke.
+This enabled the experimenter to assess how long each participant continued to work and how many words the participant typed after the 2-min timer had gone off.

-All materials and instructions were originally created in English and were then translated into Japanese using the same method as Study 1.
+All materials and instructions were originally created in English and were then translated into Japanese using the same method described for Study 1.